sayuj5/Intrusion-Detection-System-using-ML/README.md

 Enhanced UI/UX: Further dashboard refinements, custom alert thresholds, and advanced filtering.
 Protocol-Aware Analysis: Deeper analysis of application-layer protocols for nuanced threat detection.

+License
+This project is licensed under the MIT License(LICENSE.md) - see the LICENSE.md file for details.